Black hole: Binaries

-X-ray binaries are binary star systems that emit a majority of their radiation in the X-ray part of the spectrum.
-These X-ray emissions cannot derive from an ordinary star and are generally thought to result when compact object accretes matter from a ordinary star.
+X-ray binaries are binary systems that emit significant amounts of X-ray radiation.
+These X-ray emissions result when a compact object accretes matter from an ordinary star.
 The presence of an ordinary star in such a system provides an opportunity for studying the central object and to determine if it might be a black hole.
-By studying Doppler shifts in the spectrum of the companion star it is often possible to obtain the orbital parameters of the system and to obtain an estimate for the mass of the compact object.
-If this is much larger than the Tolman–Oppenheimer–Volkoff limit (the maximum mass a star can have without collapsing) then the object cannot be a neutron star and is generally expected to be a black hole.
+By measuring the orbital period of the binary, the distance to the binary from Earth, and the mass of the companion star, scientists can estimate the mass of the compact object.
+The Tolman-Oppenheimer-Volkoff limit (TOV limit) dictates the largest mass a nonrotating neutron star can be, and is estimated to be about two solar masses.
+While a rotating neutron star can be slightly more massive, if the compact object is much more massive than the TOV limit, it cannot be a neutron star and is generally expected to be a black hole.

-The first strong candidate for a black hole, Cygnus X-1, was discovered in this way by Charles Thomas Bolton, Louise Webster, and Paul Murdin in 1972.
-Observations of rotation broadening of the optical star reported in 1986 lead to a mass estimate of 16 solar masses with 7 solar masses as the lower bound.
-Additional observations and analysis lead to a 2011 report for the mass of 14.1±1.0 solar mass for the black hole and 19.2±1.9 solar mass for the optical companion.

-In a class of X-ray binaries called soft X-ray transients, the companion star is of relatively low mass allowing for more accurate estimates of the black hole mass.
+X-ray binaries can be categorised as either low-mass or high-mass; this classification is based on the mass of the companion star, not the compact object itself.
+In a class of X-ray binaries called soft X-ray transients, the companion star is of relatively low mass, allowing for more accurate estimates of the black hole mass.
 These systems actively emit X-rays for only several months once every 10–50 years.
-During the period of low X-ray emission, called quiescence, the accretion disk is extremely faint, allowing detailed observation of the companion star during this period.
+During the period of low X-ray emission, called quiescence, the accretion disk is extremely faint, allowing detailed observation of the companion star.
 Numerous black hole candidates have been measured by this method.

-Quasi-periodic oscillations

-The X-ray emissions from accretion disks sometimes flicker at certain frequencies.
-These signals are called quasi-periodic oscillations and are thought to be caused by material moving along the inner edge of the accretion disk (the innermost stable circular orbit).
-As such their frequency is linked to the mass of the compact object.
-They can thus be used as an alternative way to determine the mass of candidate black holes.
+Black holes are also sometimes found in binaries with other compact objects, such as white dwarfs, neutron stars, and other black holes.

+Galactic nuclei

+The centre of nearly every large galaxy contains a supermassive black hole.
+The close observational correlation between the mass of this hole and the velocity dispersion of the host galaxy's bulge, known as the M–sigma relation, strongly suggests a connection between the formation of the black hole and that of the galaxy itself.
+In some galaxies, the black hole forms a powerful source of radiation called an active galactic nucleus.